tarasvb/qtcurl/README.md

 # qtcurl
-Run **curl_easy** transfers asynchronously just inside your **Qt** main thread.
+Run **curl_easy** transfers asynchronously just inside your Qt main thread.

+Behind the scenes there is **curl_multi** legally hooked on Qt socket & timer events.
 Not very much of code needed for that actually.
-But if you too lazy to deal with **curl_multi** in event-based systems on your own, you'll probably be happy with these sources.
+But if you're too lazy to deal with **curl_multi** in event-based system on your own, you'll probably be happy with these sources.

-Now here's just a pretty straightforward wrapper around **curl_easy** functions with some C++/Qt sugar for HTTP headers and common callbacks.
+Except the **curl_multi** thing now there's just only straightforward wraparound for **curl_easy** functions with a tiny bit of C++/Qt sugar.
 More things may be added later.

 ##Usage: